 C. Reallocation to a Class with a Lower Salary Range Maximum

 The employee will be paid an amount equal to his or her current salary provided it is within the salary range of the new position.
-In those cases where the employee’s current salary exceeds the maximum amount of the salary range for the new position, the employee will be compensated at the salary the employee was receiving prior to the reallocation downward, until such time as the employee vacates the position or the employee’s salary falls within the new salary range.
+In those cases where the employee’s current salary exceeds the maximum amount of the salary range for the new position, the employee will be compensated at the salary the employee was receiving prior to the reallocation downward, until such time as the employee vacates the position or the employee’s salary falls within the new salary range

 Article 43 Compensation